 Did the Council of Trent create the Latin Mass?

-No. The Council of Trent did not create the Latin Mass.
-Pope St. Pius V did not create it.
-The Roman Rite was already centuries old when they took it up.
-What they did was protect what existed.
+No. The Council of Trent did not create the Latin Mass, and neither did Pope St. Pius V. The Roman Rite was already centuries old when they took it up; what they did was codify what existed, not compose it.
+The simplest way to say it: Trent received the Mass and handed it on.

 Read the full article: The Mass of the Ages